 Stay In Touch With Your Customers

-One of the most important things you can do when your business slows down is to stay in touch with your customers.
+One of the most important things you can do when your business slows down is to maintain contact with your customers.
 Reach out to them and ask for feedback on your products or services.

 This will not only help you identify areas for improvement but also demonstrate to your customers that you value their opinions.